Yellow Wallpaper is a project about women's bodies, fertility and how they navigate the gender bias in medicine. Sharing mine and others’ stories.

 After years of pain, Glen went to a women’s hospital in London, the Elizabeth Garrett Anderson – named after the first woman surgeon.
 This was in the late ‘70s or early '80s.
-“I had a DnC, a dilate and curettage, otherwise known as a scrape, where they do something to the womb, and when I came round they said 'there’s nothing wrong'.
+“I had a DnC, a dilate and curettage, otherwise known as a scrape, and when I came round they said 'there’s nothing wrong'.
 I remember I burst into tears and thought well why am I going through this pain every month, when there is nothing physically wrong?
 Surely if there’s pain, something is wrong!”

 As a teenager, Punita went to her GP and emergency room often because of her excruciating period pain.
 Her GP diagnosed her with IBS or suspected appendicitis but symptoms remained in place.
 At 19, she was eventually referred to a specialist who performed a diagnostic laparoscopy and confirmed endometriosis, prescribing hormonal birth control to deal with her symptoms.
 The same specialist also suggested a hysterectomy as an endometriosis cure because she “could never have children anyway” - Punita was left distraught.

 The hysterectomy wasn't mentioned in Punita's discharge notes, instead writing to her GP they do trial-and-error of hormonal birth control to see which works best in suppressing her endometriosis symptoms.
 Although the pill did suppress the endo symptoms, it came with side-effects of weight gain, anxiety and depression.